(72 credits: 10 experiential credits awarded for LPN status)

 The student must provide official transcripts to the Nursing Department and the Office of Enrollment Services immediately following the end of fall semester for prerequisites and/or corequisites taken at a college other than FGC during the fall semester in which the student is applying.
 The official transcripts must be received by the last day of open registration as determined by the FGC Academic Calendar.
 Failure to provide these in a timely manner may result in non-admission to the nursing program.

 Applicants are responsible for providing the above documentation if they wish to be considered for admission to the nursing program.
 Make copies of all documentation for your personal records.
 Failure to present proper documentation may result in non-acceptance into the program.

 Meeting the above criteria does not guarantee admission to the program.
 Admission is competitive.
 Admission is awarded to those individuals with the highest points using the ASDN Point System for Competitive Admission.

-In-depth admission information may be found in the ASDN LPN-to-RN Bridge: Traditional Full-Time Admission Booklet in the Nursing and Health Sciences Department, the Admissions Office, and the College Web site www.fgc.edu.
+In-depth admission information may be found in the ASDN LPN-to-RN Bridge: Traditional Full-Time Admission Packet on the College Web site at www.fgc.edu.
 Florida Gateway College reserves the right to make changes in admission criteria and program information as circumstances require in the continuing development of the program.